Latvian Gambit: History

-According to most, the opening’s only advantage is its ostensible novelty value, since, irrespective of what level you play at, the chances of your opponent even knowing this opening, let alone knowing the best lines for White, are low.
-However, it has been used by Boris Spassky and Mikhail Chigorin, amongst many others; albeit, usually in casual play.
+The opening is used mainly for its surprise value, as the chances of an opponent being familiar with this opening are low.
+It has been used, however, by Boris Spassky and Mikhail Chigorin, amongst many others; albeit, usually in casual play.
 Most notably, even Bobby Fischer and José Raúl Capablanca have lost to it.
-Sweden's Jonny Hector is one of the few grandmasters to play it in serious competition; he has argued that it is not as bad as its reputation and that even with best play White's advantage is not large.
+Sweden's Jonny Hector is one of the few grandmasters to play it in serious competition; he has argued that it is not as bad as its reputation and that even with best play, White's advantage is not large.

-3.Nxe5 (Main line)
+Main line: 3.Nxe5 Qf6

 White's 3.Nxe5 is considered the main line against the Latvian.
-After the usual 3...Qf6, the traditional main line has been 4.d4 d6 5.Nc4 fxe4, however recently the immediate 4.Nc4 (the Leonhardt Variation) has become popular.
+After the usual 3...Qf6, the traditional main line has been 4.d4 d6 5.Nc4 fxe4, often continuing 6.Nc3 Qg6.
+The immediate 4.Nc4 (the Leonhardt Variation) has the advantage of preserving the option of d2–d3, and has increased in popularity in recent years.